 But seriously, the biggest change from weight loss (and one that no one told me about) was that, yes, my feet would lose weight.
 My shoe size would change.
 And it took me a bit of pain to realize how big a problem that was.

 The fit changes a bit by each shoe and brand, but that just means I get to experiment with more running shoes.
 So that’s a plus.

 When my feet first lost weight, most of my shoes slipped up and down more than they did before, obviously.
 But I kept wearing them.
 It was gradual, and despite getting blisters and sore feet and knees, I just kept wearing the one pair of sneakers (those beat up Skechers in the pic above), for both everyday wear and for running.

 As I started really running, the blisters got worse.
 So did the foot and knee pain.
 It wasn’t the normal fat-guy pain.
 This was an all-new, all-different kind of pain.
-And when I finally did buy my first pair of real running shoes (Nimbus 13s, size 10.5 4E–again pictured above), they were a size and a half smaller than my old Skechers.
+And when I finally did buy my first pair of real running shoes (Nimbus 13s, size 10.5, 4E width; pictured above), they were a size and a half smaller than my old Skechers.
 And the soles weren’t destroyed, there was cushion, and they didn’t slip around and blister my feet.

 I was in heaven.
 Once I realized that weight loss made my feet shrink, the fix was easy.
 But it took me so long for the idea to even come to me.
 I mean, who has fat feet?
 Answer: me.
 I did.
-Apparently really fat feet when I went from a men’s size 12 shoe to a size 9.
+Because I went from a men’s size 12 shoe to a size 9.